isislovecruft/patternsinthevoid/content/hacking/replacing-a-thinkpad-bootflash-chip.md

 dogecoin, and whatever else should go to Peter for his work.

-Rather than relying on a [Coreboot](http://www.coreboot.org/Welcome_to_coreboot) image which sits in the onboard bootflash chip -- the default chip sadly has a volatile write-protect pin that is reset to an unprotected write state on poweroff -- we can replace this chip with a larger one.
+Rather than relying on a [coreboot](http://www.coreboot.org/Welcome_to_coreboot) image which sits in the onboard bootflash chip -- the default chip sadly has a volatile write-protect pin that is reset to an unprotected write state on poweroff -- we can replace this chip with a larger one.
 In most laptops, the bootflash chip is anywhere from 1MB to 4MB.
 Newer UEFI-enabled machines are beginning to push this limit, often requiring 8MB chips, but this is still far from ubiquitous in the marketplace.
-If we pull the bootflash chip from the mainboard and replace it with a larger one, we can flash it with a Coreboot image which contains a Linux kernel payload and initramfs, then set write-protect though "software" (more like mediumware, if you ask me) via the UART interface and/or through hardware by soldering a bridge between two of
+If we pull the bootflash chip from the mainboard and replace it with a larger one, we can flash it with a coreboot image which contains a Linux kernel payload and initramfs, then set write-protect though "software" (more like mediumware, if you ask me) via the UART interface and/or through hardware by soldering a bridge between two of